Graphight/VS-PatternBuilder/README.md

 - Use `.pb info` to see current pattern details and material requirements
 - Walking over existing patterns won't waste materials
 - Enable preview with `.pb preview` to see what will be placed before it happens
+- **Terrain following**: Walk (don't sprint) on slopes for best stair placement.
+Sprinting downhill may skip some stairs.

 **Pattern Preview**:
 - Preview appears 2 blocks ahead of your movement